ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 {: artwork-name="mw.tree"}

 ## Relationship between radio links and carriers
 A microwave radio link is always an aggregate of one or multiple carries, in various configurations/modes.
 The supporting carriers are identified by its termination points and are listed in the container bundled-links as part of the te-link-config in the YANG Data Model for Traffic Engineering (TE) Topologies {{!RFC8795}} for a radio-link.
 The exact configuration of the included carriers is further specified in the rlt-mode container (1+0, 2+0, 1+1, etc.) for the radio-link.
-Appendix A includes a JSON example of how such a relationship can be modelled.
+Appendix A includes JSON examples of how such a relationship can be modelled.

 ## Relationship with client topology model
 A microwave radio link carries a payload of traffic on higher topology layers, normally L2 Ethernet.
 The leafs supporting-network, supporting-node, supporting-link, and supporting-termination-point in the generic YANG module for Network Topologies {{!RFC8345}} are expected to be used to model a relationship/dependency from higher topology layers to a supporting microwave radio link topology layer.
-Appendix A includes a JSON example of an L2 Ethernet link transported over one supporting microwave link.
+Appendix A includes JSON examples of an L2 Ethernet link transported over one supporting microwave link.

 ## Applicability of the Data Model for Traffic Engineering (TE) Topologies
 Since microwave is a point-to-point radio technology providing connectivity on L0/L1 over a radio link between two termination points and cannot be used to perform cross-connection or switching of the traffic to create network connectivity across multiple microwave radio links, a majority of the leafs in the Data Model for Traffic Engineering (TE) Topologies augmented by the microwave topology model are not applicable.
-An example of which leafs are considered applicable can be found in appendix "Examples of the application of the Topology Models" in this document. {{examples}}
+An example of which leafs are considered applicable can be found in appendix "Examples of the application of the Topology Models" {{examples}} in this document.

 More specifically, admin-status and oper-status are recommended to be reported for links only.
 Status for termination points can be used when links are inter-domain and when the status of only one side of link is known, but since microwave is a point-to-point technology where both ends normally belong to the same domain it is not expected to be applicable in normal cases.
 Furthermore, admin-status is not applicable for microwave radio links.
 Enable and disable of a radio link is instead done in the constituent carriers.